spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 ``channel [string]``
   This is a MIRI only option and the valid values are 1, 2, 3, 4, and ALL.
   If the ``channel`` argument is given, then only data corresponding to that channel will be used in constructing the cube.
-A comma-separated list can be used to designate multiple channels.
-  For example, to create a cube with data from channels 1 and 2, specify the list as ``--channel='1,2'``.
-All the sub-channels (bands) for the chosen channel(s) will be used to create the IFU cube, unless the ``band`` argument is used to select specific bands.
+All the sub-channels (bands) for the chosen channel will be used to create the IFU cube, unless the ``band`` argument is used to select specific bands.
 This parameter can be combined with the ``output_type`` parameter to fully control the type of IFU cubes to make.